CerebralMastication/LearnR-TurtleGraphics/README.md

 # LearnR-TurtleGraphics
-Using LearnR and TurtleGraphics to teach R to a beginner An experiment in teaching...
+Using LearnR and TurtleGraphics to teach R to a beginner.

+An experiment in teaching...